SharePoint/PnP-Partner-Pack/Documentation/Manual-Setup-Guide.md

 <a name="azuread"></a>
 ###Azure Active Directory Application Registration
-First of all, because the PnP Partner Pack is an Office 365 Add-In, you have to register it in the Azure Active Directory tenant that is under the cover of your Office 365 tenant.
+First of all, because the PnP Partner Pack is an Office 365 Application, you have to register it in the Azure Active Directory tenant that is under the cover of your Office 365 tenant.
 In order to do that, open the Office 365 Admin Center (https://portal.office.com) using the account of a user member of the Tenant Global Admins group.